 I was thrilled to read in ArtNews and Culture Type that Sandra Jackson-Dumont, the Chairman of Education for the Metropolitan Museum of Art (MET), has been chosen after an international search to be the Director and CEO of the Lucas Museum of Narrative Art.
-The new museum, which is under construction in the Exposition Park neighborhood of Los Angeles, is scheduled to open in 2021.
+The Lucas Museum is currently under construction in LA.
 Ms. Jackson-Dumont will begin her new post in January 2020.

 Readers of Arts & Culture Connections were first introduced to the work of Ms. Jackson-Dumont in 2017 in an interview I conducted about her diversity and inclusion work, as well as her community engagement efforts as the Met’s Frederick P. and Sandra P. Rose Chairman of Education.
 She has garnered global attention for her persistent, committed hard work, which has included the development of programs and exhibitions for diverse audiences—from families and teenagers to artists and scholars.